-believe.
+One fact, which all may learn from it, is, that the study of Nature does not neceffarily tend to make a man irreligious, as some weak people have been made to believe.
 A number of illustrious examples might be produced to the contrary; none more eminent than the excellent Author of this work, whose unaffected chearfulness and uniform benevolence gave, in his lifetime, the most unequivocal proofs of the goodness of his heart, as his various publications do of his genuine piety.

 Indeed it is difficult to conceive how an opinion fo abfurd as the above could gain any ground: it must furely have been strengthened by the conduct of those triflers in philosophy, who mistake whim and affectation for genius; aim at, and imagine they attain, every science, by new paths untried before; and have a great facility at refolving every thing, which they cannot comprehend, into abfurdity and impofition.
 Or it must have been countenanced by those pretenders to science, who having entered on a profession, the foundation of which ought to be the observation of Nature, think it necessary to affect univerfal knowledge.
-What these people cannot attain they treat with contempt; they pollute the holy fountain of truth with their crude and often malicious effusions; and are only preserved from general scorn by the intricacy of Nature, and the short-sightedness of mankind.
+What these people cannot attain they treat with contempt; they pollute the holy fountain of truth with their crude and often malicious effusions; and are only preserved from general fcorn by the intricacy of Nature, and the short-sightedness of mankind.

 Such critics as these frequently molest the patient traveller in the path of science, as well as the honest investigator of moral truth, with questions tending only to perplex, and with remarks less calculated to affift than to confound.
-Unprofitable indeed may that purfuit be esteemed, the profecution of which is not preferable to a controversy with such men!
-He whose good-nature should induce him to try to enlighten them, would probably find them as incapable of improvement as of candour; as unskilful perhaps in what they ought to know, as illiberal in their cenfures of what they do not even profess to understand.
+Unprofitable indeed may that purfuit be esteemed, the profecution of which is not preferable to a controverfy with fuch men!
+He whofe good-nature should induce him to try to enlighten them, would probably find them as incapable of improvement as of candour; as unskilful perhaps in what they ought to know, as illiberal in their cenfures of what they do not even profess to understand.

-But nothing affords a more humiliating view of human wisdom, than when we see men of real learning and skill in particular B 4 branches, branches, treating the scientific pursuits of others with contempt.
-How much foever fuch men may excel in their own science, and how lofty and important foever that science may be, they can neither be esteemed true philosophers, nor friends of mankind.
-A certain portion of enthufiasm in our favourite pursuits is natural; it is even necessary to the attainment of an eminent degree of fuccess in them: but when it becomes inordinate, it is always ridiculous, and often guilty; it gives the world reason to suspect that its possessor has attached himfelf to a fingle branch or knowledge, at the expence of all wisdom and virtue besides.
+But nothing affords a more humiliating view of human wisdom, than when we see men of real learning and skill in particular branches, branches, treating the scientific pursuits of others with contempt.
+How much foever fuch men may excel in their own science, and how lofty and important foever that science may be, they can neither be efteemed true philosophers, nor friends of mankind.
+A certain portion of enthufiasm in our favourite pursuits is natural; it is even necessary to the attainment of an eminent degree of fuccess in them: but when it becomes inordinate, it is always ridiculous, and often guilty; it gives the world reason to suspect that its possessor has attached himself to a single branch or knowledge, at the expence of all wisdom and virtue besides.